jboss-developer/jboss-eap-quickstarts/helloworld-ws/README.md

 -------------------------

 This quickstart provides Arquillian tests.
 By default, these tests are configured to be skipped as Arquillian tests require the use of a container.

-_NOTE: The following commands assume you have configured your Maven user settings.
-If you have not, you must include Maven setting arguments on the command line.
-See [Run the Arquillian Tests](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/RUN_ARQUILLIAN_TESTS.md#run-the-arquillian-tests) for complete instructions and additional options._

 1. Make sure you have started the JBoss EAP server as described above.
 2. Open a command prompt and navigate to the root directory of this quickstart.